[SCPA.info] [Sites] [SB] [Marco Polo]

 1130 - 880 ~ 250 feet of vertical elevation difference.

 The site can have ridge lift, but it is more of a thermic soaring site and tends to work better when the base wind is light.
 The ridge face is tall and steep near the crest and will chimney it's own draw when heated if the base wind isn't too strong.
 Too much wind will overpower weak thermals and result in cross and punchy conditions.
 The site tends to work better with low cloudbase.
-When cloudbase rises on good lapse rate days, the higher mountains behind draw stronger so the lower front points will be in the feed path toward the main trigger line.
-Works good in May Gray and June Gloom when the Marine Layer is above takeoff altitude.
+When cloudbase rises on good lapse rate days, the higher mountains behind draw stronger so the lower front points will be in the feed path toward the main trigger line (behind Toro Ridge).
+Works all year but is often our go to in May Gray and June Gloom when the Marine Layer cloudbase is above takeoff altitude.
 When the mid-summer marine layer is squashed down below takeoff, launch can often be up in the inversion zone of the airmass profile, which is not good for thermals.
+Elings (Training Hill) is lower and can work when the marine layer is below MP launch.
+On weak days when the bottom of an inversion is above Toro Ridge, MP often has an advantage over Elings because it is a taller face and a better solar collector, especially during the winter when the sun is low on the horizon, but almost perpendicular to the MP ridge face.
+During our prime South Coast winter soaring season, it tends to work better early in the day when cloudbase is low.
+After cloudbase has risen the taller mountains behind often work better.
+Works well in early day SE and though the switch to afternoon SW but if the SW is robust it is more advanced and better to get what you can and run downwind for Snowball.